Kubernetes configuration

 Overview

-StatefulSet and deployment controllers
+StatefulSet and Deployment controllers

-Here, we use persistent volumes to store data from both the Wazuh manager and the Wazuh indexer.
+We use persistent volumes to store data from both the Wazuh manager and the Wazuh indexer.

 Pods